armory/docs/content/en/docs/Overview/load-balancers.md

 ---
+linkTitle: Load Balancers
-title: Load Balancers
+title: Load Balancers in Spinnaker
 weight: 25
-description: Control Ingress with Load Balancers
+description: Learn how to control Ingress in Spinnaker with load balancers.
 ---

+## What is a load balancer?

 A Load Balancer is associated with an Ingress protocol and port range.
 It balances traffic among instances in its Server Groups.
 Optionally, you can enable health checks for a load balancer, with flexibility to define health criteria and specify the health check endpoint.